Ronkswood: Housing and amenities

-The local church, Worcester Holy Trinity and St Matthew was built in 1965, originally having a chequerboard pattern on its outside, now removed.
-The former Holy Trinity church was demolished in 1969.
+There was a local church, Worcester Holy Trinity and St Matthew's, that was built in 1965.
+The building was closed in December 2012 and subsequently demolished in 2015 after a partial ceiling collapse, although the church organisation continues.

 There is also a Salvation Army Centre in Ronkswood, which opened in August 2007.
-In February 2006 part of the local shopping area in Lichfield Road is a designated alcohol free zone because of antisocial behaviour.
+In February 2006 part of the local shopping area in Lichfield Road is a designated alcohol-free zone because of antisocial behaviour.